actionml/harness/nav-hinting.md

 }' http://localhost:9090/engines/<engine-id>/queries
 ```

-This will get recommendations for user: "pferrel".
-These will be returned as a JSON object looking like this:
+This will get recommendations for user: "pferrel" but since NavHinting v0.1.0 is non-personlized the user-id will not affect the results.

 ```
 {
-  "result": [{"nav-49": score-1},...]
+  "result": ["nav-49",...]
 }
 ```